-Parts C4, U1, U2, and R5-R14 are configured to form an audio- amplifier/noiseamplifier/mixer circuit respectively.
+Parts C4, U1, U2, and R5-R14 are configured to form an audio amplifier/noise amplifier/mixer circuit respectively.

 The filtered pink-noise signal is supplied by means of C3 and R5 to the inverting input of U1, which generates an boosted and an inverted replication of the input audio signal.

 Op-amp U2, in association with resistors R12 and R8 are put together to provide a optimum gain of 100, getting rid of an extra preamp stage before the digitizer.

 A PCB layout for the proposed enhanced digital music circuit is demonstrated in Fig. 3.

 Begin by soldering the IC sockets around the areas as pointed out in Fig. 4.
 Next, assemble and solder all the components on the PCB accordingly.

 The only single important thing that you need to take care with this circuit is the power supply.

-Considering that the output is a high-impedance output, a couple of 9 V batteries could simply go on for months, even if you do not incropaorate a switch still the battery can probabaly last for many months.
+Considering that the output is a high-impedance output, a couple of 9 V batteries could simply go on for months, even if you do not incorporate a switch still the battery can probably last for many months.

 Initially, rotate the audio volume control (R12) completely to the minimum position and adjust the dithering control (R11) to the maximum limit.

 Now begin turning R11 down and move the R12 upward, insert an audio source into the AUDIO IN jack (J1) and analyze the output sampled audio.

-Without any audio input, adjust the potiometer R11 so that the sampling of the input audio jumps up and down through the center by 1 bit each way.
+Without any audio input, adjust the potentiometer R11 so that the sampling of the input audio jumps up and down through the center by 1 bit each way.